 Organizations of all shapes and sizes can execute successful annual giving campaigns.

-The goals that these campaigns work towards are crucial for all organizations, so annual giving is valuable and even necessary.
+The goals that annual campaigns work towards are crucial for all organizations, so these campaigns are valuable and even necessary.

 Although they will require significant time and resources, the size of the campaign will be proportionate to the needs of the organization.

 While they’ll still need to raise unrestricted funds and have an excellent stewardship strategy in place, smaller organizations won’t have as much money to raise or as many donors to solicit.

 When done right, there’s no reason why campaigns run by all organizations—big and small—shouldn’t be a success!

 Donors who have given to an annual campaign won’t donate to another campaign in the same calendar year.